Russell Hamilton McBean

 The Coastal Motor Boats were used again, successfully, for the Raid on Kronstadt on 18 August 1919.
 Lieutenant McBean commanded and helmed Coastal Motor Boat (CMB) 31 BD, with the commander of the Flotilla aboard, Commander Claude Dobson.
 McBean was known to be the best helmsman in the flotilla.
 CMB 31 led the raid through the chain of forts to the entrance to Kronstadt harbour.
 CMB 31BD, a 55 ft boat, from which Dobson directed the general operations then passed in under heavy machine-gun fire and hit the battleship Andrei Pervozvanny with both torpedoes, subsequently returning through heavy fire to the open sea.
 The entry in the London Gazette reads:

 "Lieut.
 Russell Hamilton McBean, D.S.C., R.N.
 For distinguished services in command of H.M.
 Coastal Motor Boat No. 31 in the attack on Kronstadt Harbour on 18 August 1919.
 Under very heavy fire he entered the harbour, torpedoed the Bolshevik battleship "Andrei Pervozanni", and returned through the fire of the forts and batteries to the open sea."

 Two safety pins in presentation cases, from torpedoes fired from McBean's CMBs during the Ostend and Kronstadt raids, were donated to the Imperial War Museum by a member of his family.

 After the Great War, McBean was promoted to lieutenant-commander and held command of HMS Vindictive at Chatham, part of the Reserve Fleet.
-Since 1926 McBean commanded HMS Liffey and HMS Dee, fishery gunboats, and HMS Mantis, a river gunboat, in China, and the sloop HMS Chrysantheum in the Mediterranean (1935–1936).
+Since 1926 McBean commanded HMS Liffey and HMS Dee, fishery gunboats, and HMS Mantis, a river gunboat, in China, and the sloop HMS Chrysanthemum in the Mediterranean (1935–1936).
 From 1939 to 1945, McBean held a number of appointments in Europe and India.
 He is cited in 1941 as commanding officer of HMS Beehive (Motor Torpedo Patrol base / coastal forces base at Felixstowe), HMS Woolwich (1941), HMS Mosquito at Alexandria, Egypt (1942), executive officer of HMS Bull at Massawa, Eritrea (1942–44) and Assistant Director General of Ship Repairs at HMS Braganza, for duty at Calcutta (1945–1946).
 He retired for the last time as captain in the Royal Navy.
 After his retirement, he emigrated to live on his estate of Chattan Lodge, near Nyeri in Kenya.
 He was a keen fisherman and made good use of the many miles of trout stream which flowed through his land.
 He was a member of the Muthaiga Club.